What is Business Etiquette ?

 - Bother colleagues on weekends

-If you hold a senior post in the organization, ensure that strict disciplinary action is taken against those employees who break the rules of business etiquette.
+If you hold a senior post in the organization, ensure that strict disciplinary action is against those employees who break the rules of business etiquette.
 A circular or notice can be sent out to all the employees in a company to inform them about what is acceptable and unacceptable in the organization.

 - Work Well With Others – Ross McCammon